-The Vision collection of hollow carpet rods is designed for those looking for a more modern aesthetic; the three designs have a geometric influence and distinctive surface detailing.
-Meanwhile, the Crystal collection provides an irresistible touch of glamour with crystal finials and is available in a choice of finishes.
+The Vision collection of hollow carpet rods is designed for those looking for a more modern aesthetic with a stair carpet runner; the three designs have a geometric influence and distinctive surface detailing.
+Meanwhile, the glitzy Crystal collection provides an irresistible touch of glamour, with its crystal finials.

 There is no standard size of staircase or stairs.
 Most or our stair rods are therefore made-to-measure to your requirements and it is the tip-to-tip measurement, including finials, which is the length you need to order.
 Staircases vary in dimension and stair runners are made to suit, so choosing a made-to-measure design of stairrod ensures a professional installation, tailored specifically to your staircase, step by step.

-The Tudor stair rods are made from wood and then trimmed either end in metal and are therefore made to measure.
-They tend to appeal to those looking for a natural, more streamlined and uncluttered look.
+The Tudor runner stair rods are made from wood and then trimmed either end in metal and are therefore made to measure.
+They tend to appeal to those looking for a natural, more streamlined look.

 Originally, brass stair rods held the carpet runner in place on the staircase.
 However, they were not particularly effective and the stair runner would gradually slip down the stairs.
 Today, gripper is used instead to safely secure stair runners in place and stair rods are therefore purely decorative, even in a period property.
-The Royale collection of stair rods features designs which date back to the Victorian era and features a flat faced stair rod and as such is worth considering if you are looking to create an authentic, period look.
+The Royale collection of stair rods features 3 different designs which date back to the Victorian era.
+This flat-faced style of brass stair rod is certainly worth considering if you are looking to create an authentic, period look.
 The Victorian Stair Clip is likewise sympathetic in design and an option for the older property.

 When fitting stairrods on a staircase with a runner up the middle, the brackets are placed either side of the carpet and attach to the staircase.
 If your carpet is fitted the full width of your staurcase, then you will need to choose either a Front Fix or Side Fix option, which refers to the style of brackets.

-Why not check out our comprehensive range of stair rods and see which one would suit your house?
+Why not check out our comprehensive range of over 30 designs of stair rods and see which one would suit your house?